stanley-fork/WFGY/TensionUniverse/BlackHole/Q012_yang_mills_existence_and_mass_gap.md

 * An encoding for Q012 is admissible only if:

-  * It selects window sets, scale sets, reference profiles, and weight pairs from the predefined finite libraries.
+  * it selects window sets, scale sets, reference profiles, and weight pairs from the predefined finite libraries,
+  * these finite libraries and their internal parameter ranges are themselves specified and versioned at the charter level, in particular by the TU Encoding and Fairness Charter and the TU Tension Scale Charter,
-  * These choices are made before any particular data instance or world state is evaluated.
+  * these choices are made before any particular data instance or world state is evaluated,
-  * No parameter is adjusted in response to tension outputs for individual states.
+  * no parameter is adjusted in response to tension outputs for individual states while keeping the same encoding label.

 We denote the resulting finite family of admissible encodings by